Computer Science CV Template (Text Format)

 - Achieved over £6M in revenue by directing two large-scale technical IT projects

-- Reduced company-wide onboarding time up to 25% by systematising training materials for tech teams
+- Reduced onboarding time by up to 25% by systematising training materials for tech teams

 EDUCATION